When to change a job

 When you should change your job

 The company culture can have a huge impact on your well-being.
 Many people spend a third of their lives at work.
 Therefore, it's important you get on with your coworkers, feel included, and agree with your company’s values.
+Consider things like whether you'd like to work from home to ensure that you're meeting your own needs.

 Tips for changing jobs